 Perfectly Imperfect was exhibited at The Mill, 154 Angas Street, Adelaide from mid-January to mid-February 2020.
-It will be presented as part of the 2020 SALA Festival at Physio First, 129c Goodwood Road during August.
+It was presented as part of the 2020 SALA Festival at Physio First, 129c Goodwood Road during August.

 click for larger images

 All my life I’ve been taught to behave in a certain ways.
 I feel that I am perceived based on my ability to fit in, and to abide by the rules of society.
 That my looks are more important than my humour, my assertiveness, and my personality.
 That speaking out is unfeminine.

 In its own unique way my flawed body is perfect – it is Perfectly Imperfect.
 Charlotte Brontë, writing in 1847 under the male pseudonym Currer Bell, wrote to the “carping few” dissenters in the preface to the second edition of Jane Eyre: “Conventionality is not morality” and “appearance should not be mistaken for truth”.
 Behaving in expected ways does not make me moral.

 Gendered roles are socially constructed, and enforced by the dominant patriarchal society.
 Domestic inequality continues, with women generally still undertaking a greater proportion of housework than their male partners.
 Women, not men, are judged on their housekeeping standards.